warmlogic/expertTrain/README.md

       - Also use the field `reshuffleStims`, which must be `true` or `false`.
    - Resize image stimuli using the field `cfg.stim.stimScale` in in `config_EBUG.m`.
 Set equal to the proportion of image; e.g., 1.0 = full-size image.
 Instruction images can be scaled as well.
    - There are multiple versions of the recognition and naming/viewing response key images (in `expertTrain/images/resources/`).
+   - Net Station support (sending tags to NS) is fully implemented (http://docs.psychtoolbox.org/NetStation) but the NetStation function has been improved.
+Use `et_NetStation.m` instead of PTB's implementation.

 Running the experiment
 ----

-- In Matlab, cd into the expertTrain directory
+- In Matlab, `cd` into the expertTrain directory.
-- Run the experiment: `expertTrain('EXPNAME',subNum);`
+- Run the experiment: `expertTrain('EXPNAME',subNum);` (where `'EXPNAME'` is a string and `subNum` is an integer)
    - e.g., `expertTrain('EBUG',1);`
+   - You can also run the experiment by just running the command `expertTrain;` and entering experiment and subject information in the dialogue box.
    - NB: You must have `config_EXPNAME.m` set up ahead of time.
 See "Preparing the experiment" above.
    - Run each successive session using the same command.
 The experiment will pick up at the next session.
 - If you just want to try out different sessions or phases of the EBUG experiment without running through the entire thing, you can edit the top of `config_EBUG.m` so that one of the debug code chunks is uncommented.
    - NB: Need to delete the subject folder every time you change `config_EBUG.m` in order to apply the changes.
-- If you need to break out of the experiment while it's running, press `control-c` (might need to push it twice).
+- If you need to break out of the experiment while it's running, press `control-c` (might need to press it twice).
-   - NB: If you break out of a session, the experiment currently does not have the capability to resume where you were.
+   - **IMPORTANT**: If you break out of a session, the experiment currently does not have the capability to resume where you were.
 If you start it again, it will launch at the beginning of the current session.
    - To get back to the Matlab command window, type `control-c` again and enter the command `sca` (blindly if you have to) to clear any remaining PTB windows.
 - Debugging
    - PTB seems bad at showing actual error messages, so using multiple monitors is a good way to debug.
    - If you're running multiple monitors and you have turned on `dbstop if error`, if the experiment encounters an error you can type `dbup` and then `ME` to see the error stack trace.
+   - A mat file with the error information gets saved to the session directory.
+Load it and examine the `ME` variable to find your bug.
    - To get back to the Matlab command window, type `control-c` again and enter the command `sca` (blindly if you have to) to clear any remaining PTB windows.

 TODO
 ====

-- Finalize Net Station support: http://docs.psychtoolbox.org/NetStation
 - Initial Eyelink eye tracking support: http://psychtoolbox.org/EyelinkToolbox

 Links